Father, Mother & Son… for just seven days (2nd of 7 parts)

 I felt a mixture of emotions.

 I was also infuriated.
 The fickle-mindedness of the lady of my house is unbelievable.
 Marc Andrei is not a toy that could be dumped just that.
+If she actually gave birth to our son I would think that it postpartum depression.
+But it wasn’t.
+I wanted to think that she probably got overwhelmed doing things she wasn’t accustomed to.

 It was hard to imagine the heckling we will receive from the people in the neighborhood.
 Should that happen, I was sure we would be the topic of gossips for months to come.